MicrosoftDocs/VBA-Docs/excel/Concepts/Cells-and-Ranges/refer-to-multiple-ranges.md

 ## Using the Areas Property

-You can use the **Areas** property to refer to the selected range or to the collection of ranges in a multiple-area selection.
+Use the **Areas** property to refer to the selected range or to the collection of ranges in a multiple-area selection.
 The following procedure counts the areas in the selection.
 If there is more than one area, a warning message is displayed.

 ```vb